KiaFarhang/minecraft-modding/lessons/2 - Building Our First Block.md

 # Lesson 2 - Building Our First Block

 We're going to start adding our first piece of code to Minecraft: a custom block.
 It'll be a simple one - it won't have any texture or custom functionality yet - but creating it will teach us a lot about how Minecraft mods work.
-And in the next lesson we'll make our block more exciting :)
+And in the next lesson we'll actually add it to the game :)

 ## Creating a block class